Say goodbye to meat! We tell you how to make it through Veganuary like a pro...

-Forks over knives
+2. Choose forks over knives

-Of course, we’re going to address the elephant in the room: Will you be getting enough protein?
-Just know that there’s more than tofu when it comes to plant-based proteins.
-You can try lentils, chickpeas, chia seeds and quinoa (which is high in protein) – take that, steak!
-There’s also a great selection of plant-based milk including soy, almond and oat varieties.
+Of course, we’re going to address the elephant in the room: Will you get enough protein?
+Just know there’s more than tofu when it comes to plant-based proteins.
+You can try lentils, chickpeas, chia seeds and quinoa (it’s high in protein) – take that, steak!
+We also have a great selection of plant-based milk including soy, almond and oat varieties in Singapore.

 You can easily find vegan food these days, from vegan establishments to popular dining institutions dishing out tasty meatless meals.
 George Jacobs, chairman of Animal Allies (the animal welfare arm of Centre for a Responsible Future), recommends Genesis Vegan Restaurant and Nomvnom for good vegan food.
 If you’re out and about, you can download the plant-based food app, abillionveg.
 It helps diners find vegan dishes in the vicinity – nifty!

 You know that feeling where you’re hungry like a wolf?
-Yeah, it’s best to avoid that ‘cos chances are, your primal instincts will kick in and you will inhale anything in sight to satiate yourself.
+Yeah, it’s best to avoid that ‘cos chances are, your primal instincts will kick in and you’ll inhale anything in sight to satiate yourself.
 So it’s better to plan your meals and have a snack in your bag for extra measure.

-It’s okay if you slip up
+5. It’s okay if you slip up